IBM/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/documentation/4-openshift.md

 # Lab 4 - Deploying to OpenShift

-We will work in the **OpenShift web console** and in the **OpenShift CLI**.
+In that lab we will work in the **OpenShift web console** and in the **OpenShift CLI**.
 The following image is an simplified overview of the topics of that lab.

 ![overview](images/lab-4-overview.png)